mihonapp/tachiyomix/INDEX.md

   // Extension display name.
   string name = 1;

-  // Unique package identifier of the extension. string package = 2;
+  // Unique package name of the extension. string packageName = 2;

   // Downloadable resources for this extension.
-  Resource resource = 3;
+  Resources resources = 3;

-  // Extension API version.
-  double extensionLib = 4;
+  // Version of the extension API in MAJOR.MINOR format. string extensionLib = 4;

   // Version code of the extension build. int32 versionCode = 5;